metin/ProAngularJS-Repo/README.md

 049-custom-directives-eval: Illustrates how to evaluate parameter values as expressions so that filters can be used in our directive.

 050-handling-data-changes: Demonstrates how to create a watcher function to update the directive contents when the data in the scope changes.

+051-complex-directives: Illustrates how to use the definition object when implementing a directive.
+The directive defines a link function that creates a list, and the directive can be applied as an element, attribute, class or comment.